Biliteracy: When should kids start to read and write in their second language?

 A Bilingual / Biliterate Education

 If you are unable to teach your child their second language yourself, and you want your child to be biliterate, a bilingual education is a popular option.
-In a bilingual school, children learn to read and write in both languages on a daily basis, as well as being educated in other subjects.
+In a bilingual school, biliteracy is important.
+Children learn to read and write in both languages on a daily basis, as well as being educated in other subjects.
 This is one of the most effective ways for children to become biliterate.

 Are there reasons to delay biliteracy?